 If you'd like more practice, see if you can find the following:

-Now you know the basics of using VLOOKUP.
-Although advanced users sometimes use VLOOKUP in different ways, you can do a lot with the techniques we've covered.
+Now that you know the basics of VLOOKUP, you can use it in many different situations.
 For example, if you have a contact list you could search for someone's name to find his or her phone number.
 If your contact list has columns for the email address or company name, you could search for those by simply changing the second and third arguments, as we did in our example.
-The possibilities are endless!